exist2021/quartz/content/index.md

 # I am Manoj Nayak

-Hello, I am a communication specialist and this is my digital garden.
+Hello, I am a communication specialist and this is my [[digital garden]].

 ## What is a "Communication Specialist"?